-The registered manager showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

-The whole staff team had regular appraisals.
+The whole staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
 We saw evidence of completed appraisals in the staff folders.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 This included undertaking medical emergencies and basic life support training annually.
-The provider supported and encouraged staff to complete CPD.
+The provider supported and encouraged staff to complete their continuing professional development to meet the professional standards.